Overview

 /usr/local/bin/deps.sh

-How can I ensure that deps.sh
+How can I ensure that deps.sh exists so that bootstrap.sh correctly calls it

 via cloudinit?
 Keeping DRY (Don’t repeat yourself) in mind, there is a way to do